xavibenjamin/brightlycolored.org/_posts/2015-07-31-redirects-on-heroku-with-rack-rewrite.md

 date: 2015-07-31 00:00:00 -05:00
 tags:
 - development
-- jekyll
+- Jekyll
-- jekyll on heroku
+- Jekyll on Heroku
 layout: post
 custom_type: post
 subtitle: Moved this blog to Heroku, now what?